capatazlib/go-capataz/internal/stest/README.md

 All of them always return a `ChildSpec` with some expected behavior.
 In some cases a child builder returns a second value that allows you to control when the child _really_ "starts" executing.
-This is important because we want to build an scenario that we can assert without relying on time delays, and ensuring the behavior triggers when things are setup, is a good way to have reliable test-suite.
+This is important because we want to build a scenario that we can assert without relying on time delays, and ensuring the behavior triggers when things are setup; this is a good approach to have reliable test-suite.

 ### `ObserveSupervisor` call